maxwellfoley/qihardware.org/guide/fullnode-helloworld.md

 # Fullnode Hello World

-Learn the full node through `hello world` for separate component.
+Learn the full node through `hello world` for separate components.

 ## Full blockchain database

-It will need a long time to synchronize all the database, be patient please.
+It will need a long time to synchronize the entire database, be patient please.

-We use the lightweight way to learn the database
+We will use a lightweight way to learn the database:

 - [Insight: A bitcoin blockchain explorer and API](https://insight.is)